 The Wise card lets you spend money around the world with low conversion fees and zero transaction fees.
-It’s currently available for Wise account-holder residents in Australia, the EEA, Japan, New Zealand, Singapore, Switzerland, the UK, and the US.
+It’s currently available for Wise account-holder residents in Australia, the EEA, Japan, New Zealand, Singapore, Malaysia, Switzerland, the UK, the US and Canada.

 Here are some tips to help you get started.